jsantoro10/jsantoro10.github.io/_cases/nonna.md

             caption: Final design - ‘Orders’ screen
       after: Following the second round of testing, I designed the ‘Orders’ screen, which I hadn’t included in the main user flow.
 Users wanted easy access to current and past orders so I created two tabs–’Cart’ and ‘Orders.’
 The order history page displays a ‘Reorder’ button next to a completed order and a ‘Track’ button next to an active order.
 final_designs:
+  designs:
     - details:
       - detail: Task 1
         info: Sign up to create a new account
       - detail: Feature
         info: Single sign-on, 2-factor authentication
       - detail: Rationale
         info: "My competitive analysis revealed a user preference for single sign-on, so I provided single-sign on options and two-factor authentication for a quicker login/signup process."
       image: design1.gif
     - details:
       - detail: Task 2
         info: Select menu item and add to cart
       - detail: Feature
         info: ‘Quick-add’ cards, customization options
       - detail: Rationale
         info: The interviews highlighted users’ need for efficiency and customization options, so I featured shortcuts to order favorites and popular items from the homepage, as well as a ‘Special Instructions’ box on the item screen for any notes to the kitchen.
       image: design2.gif
     - details:
       - detail: Task 3
         info: Complete checkout for pickup order
       - detail: Feature
         info: Completion estimates, loyalty discounts
       - detail: Rationale
         info: Users wanted the ordering process to be smooth and reliable, so I included completion estimates for each order option.
 I also included a pop-up to display applicable loyalty discounts at checkout to encourage customer retention.
       image: design3.gif
     - details:
       - detail: Task 4
         info: Track order progress.
 Return home once completed.
       - detail: Feature
         info: Live order tracking, key info in order summary
       - detail: Rationale
         info: Users wanted to time their pickup to their schedule and have an easy handoff at the restaurant, so I included a live status bar along with key order information (customer name, order number, items) on the ‘Order Summary’ screen.
       image: design4.gif
 takeaways:
     summary: This was my first portfolio project in the Google UX Design certificate program, as well as my first experience designing with Figma.
 Throughout Courses 2-5, I began practicing and implementing the principles I was learning about.
 Watching my designs come to life and receiving user feedback was an extremely rewarding and insightful process.
 I also learned the hard way that documentation and organization are critical to the design process after I jumped into editing initial iterations, eager to address user concerns.
     lessons:
       - lesson: Navigation
         learning: I learned that prioritizing the user means understanding the existing navigational patterns and information architecture that they are familiar with.
       - lesson: Accessibility
         learning: I learned that designing for people who use assistive technologies improves the user experience for all users through icons, bottom navigation bars, and an accessible color palette.
       - lesson: Labels
         learning: I learned that all button labels and CTAs should use language that is straightforward and understandable for users regardless of their familiarity with similar food ordering apps.
     next_steps:
       - Conduct a third usability study to evaluate whether the pain points users experienced have been effectively addressed
       - Conduct more user research to determine any new areas of need
 ---